kevinhughes27/tournament-app/README.md

 The webpack development server proxies all requests to `no-borders.lvh.me:/3000` which is the default development tournament.
 The proxy is configurable in the admin `package.json`.

-Admin uses Relay to make queries to the GraphQL API.
-Relay has a compile step which consumes the entire schema.
+Admin uses Apollo to make queries to the GraphQL API.
+There is a compile step in order to generate types which consumes the entire schema.
 To dump the schema run this rake task: `bundle exec rake dump_schema`.
 There is a test to ensure the committed schema file is up to  date so this is only necessary if you make a change to the schema.
-Relay will recompile if you change a query in the client but the process needs to be restarted if you dump a new version of the schema.
+Types will be regenerated if you change a query in the client code but the process needs to be restarted if you dump a new version of the schema.

-`yarn start` runs the development server and the relay compiler in parallel.
-However if relay fails to compile it is easier to debug on its own using `yarn compile-relay`.
+`yarn start` runs the development server and the type generator in parallel.
+However if the generator fails it may be easier to debug on its own using `yarn generate-types`.

 ### Player App